amended November 2013 )

 in the Fee Schedule.

-attempt to designate the locale is made within 14 days (or 21 days in the case
+arbitration hearing shall be indicated by the parties within 14 days (or 21 days in the case of an

-of an international arbitration) from the date of filing the Demand or
+international arbitration) from the date of filing the Demand or Submission.
+If

-the Arbitration Panel shall decide the location in light of the convenience to
+Panel shall decide the mode or location in light of the convenience to the

-the parties and Arbitrators, the location of witnesses and other relevant
+parties and Arbitrators, the location of witnesses and other relevant factors.

 Unless the parties agree to some other procedure,